 Once the pizza dough is proved, divide it into 165g dough balls for the perfect traditional Neapolitan pizza base that cooks in as little as 60 seconds in your Uuni wood-fired oven.
 Let them rise for a further 20 minutes before stretching.
 (If you want to do cold proving (which we highly recommend) use half the amount of yeast and leave to prove in a fridge for 24-48 hours before dividing into dough balls.
 Cold proving helps to develop a deep flavour to the dough as it allows the yeast to work with the sugars in the flour for longer.
 Let the dough return to room temperature before stretching and cooking.)

 Once proved it’s time to stretch your dough into pizzas.

 Top tips for stretching dough: Always start with a perfectly rounded dough ball as this helps to keep the shape round when stretching out.
 On a lightly floured surface, pressing down with floured fingertips, shape the dough into a small, flat disk.
 Working from the centre, push the dough outward while spreading your fingers, making the disk larger.
 Pick up the pizza dough.
 Move your hands along the edges, allowing gravity to pull the dough into a 14-inch circle, oval, or rectangle.

 Let us know what you think of this recipe in the comments.
 There are plenty of different variations to a pizza recipe and we’d love to hear your take on it!

-Father’s Day, Birthdays, Weddings and More..
-Uuni 2 is the Perfect Gift!
+Father’s Day, Birthdays, Weddings and More.
+Check out the Uuni Gift ideas!